-Details of our specific duties are published under Kings College equality statement and measurable objectives.
-These are available on our website. https://www.kingscollegeguildford.com/policies/
+Details of our specific duties are published under [name of setting] equality statement and measurable objectives.
+These are available on our website [hyperlink to document].

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy. https://www.kingscollegeguildford.com/policies/
+This will be in line with our Special Educational Needs and Disability Policy